Pachai Vilakku (2020 film): Production

 The film was shot in Chennai, National Highway 45, Thiruporur, and Tiruvanamalai.

 Soundtrack

 Devendran composed four songs for the film.

-Release
+Reception

 Deccan Chronicle wrote that "As a director, he [Maran] has extracted the best, be it from Dheesha, Tara and other newcomers.
 Imman Annachi performs well.
 But as an actor, Maran needs to hone his skills.
 The screenplay gets a bit preachy at times; nevertheless, the intention to impart a good message is obvious".

+Awards and screenings

+Pachai Vilakku won the 'Best Social Awareness Film' at Paro's Druk International Film Festival, 'Best Feature Film' at Florence Film Awards Italy and 'Best Film' at India's Tripvill International Film Festival.

+The film was screened at the American Golden Picture International Film Festival, CKF International Film Festival, South Film and Arts Academy Festival, First Time Filmmaker Sessions, Frostbite International Indie Fest, Aphrodite Film Awards, and the New York Movie Awards in the year 2020.